 Whichever you choose, it is worth remembering that the accommodation is graded by VisitScotland as 5 Star, and the standards of fixtures and fittings and the provision of equipment are appropriate to that grading.
 Disabled car parking is available beside the car park entrance to The Knight Residence, and all floors are accessible by means of a lift.

 We approached our stay at The Knight Residence with high expectations.
 It was fascinating to see this slightly unusual form of accommodation in action and very heartening to see it being done so well, and in a way that achieves such a positive response from guests staying there.
 Expedia's rankings are driven by customer feedback, and the 2013 result was no flash in the pan.
-Expedia has rated The Knight Residence among the top 1% of world hotels for customer service for the past six years: and we can understand why.
+Expedia has regularly rated The Knight Residence among the top 1% of world hotels for customer service: and we can understand why.
+For those looking to travel further afield, it is worth knowing that Highland Apartments by Mansley in Inverness is owned by the same group and is also outstanding.